 Representatives advised us that while some applications may be approved right away, others can take up to 30 days.

 If you are approved, your card should arrive in the mail in about seven to 10 business days; there is no virtual card option or a way to use the card prior to receiving it in the mail.

 If you are denied, you will receive a letter explaining the decision within seven to 10 business days.
 You cane reapply for the card at any time.

 Bank of America corporate customer service representatives were unable to provide information on minimum and maximum credit limits.
 They did, however, explain that credit limits are based on your overall credit, your ability to pay, and your application information.

 One representative told us that she has seen credit limits anywhere from $300 to $10,000.
 If you are approved but your credit limit is not as high as you would like, you can request an increase at any time by calling Bank of America or by logging in to your online account.

 We were unable to confirm if the shopping cart trick is an option when purchasing flights on Alaska Airlines’ website.
 If you’re interested in attempting the shopping cart trick, see our related article to find out how to try it yourself.

 Your Alaska Airlines credit card application may be approved or denied immediately.
-For instant approval credit cards, see our related article.
+If you’re in a rush, see our article that lists instant approval credit cards.